 Shows and parades are a great place if your little one needs time to unwind, take a break (or even a quick nap).
 Frozen: the Musical is currently playing at the Hyperion Theater or you can check out the Pixar Play Parade and see some of your favorite characters from different Pixar movies such as: “The Incredibles”, “Toy Story”, “Finding Nemo”, and more.
 Planning on staying late?
 You might want to check out the World of Color!
 Just make sure you snag a fastpass or take advantage of the World of Color Dessert Party!

 Strollers are great.
 My oldest is six and we still take two strollers with us.
 You just never know when someone will need a nap or just need to rest their legs (not to mention it’s nice to have somewhere to stash all of our stuff once in a while).
 While you can rent a stroller, if there’s any way you can bring your own, I recommend doing so.
 Someone is less likely to confuse it with theirs, you’ll have a much easier time finding it among the sea of strollers, and you’ll know how to operate it much quicker.
 Disney Diva Tip: If you do rent a stroller, make sure to save your receipt.
 If your stroller does disappear, Disneyland will issue another one, but only if you have the receipt.

 So as you can see, there are plenty of things to do in California Adventure with your little ones (and this is only a fragment of everything you can do!)
 But whatever you choose to do, you’ll definitely have a great time.
 What are some of your favorites?
 Let us know in the comments below!

 Ready to book your vacation?
-Contact Authorized Disney Vacation Planner Leslie Harris of Pixie Vacations for a free quote!
+Contact Patricia from All for Dreams Travel.
 Her services are FREE to you and she can help you with all of your travel needs!
 Have fun!